rubyworks/lemon/README.md

 Lemon is a Unit Testing Framework that enforces a strict test structure mirroring the class/module and method structure of the target code.
 Arguably this promotes the proper technique for low-level unit testing and helps ensure good test coverage.

 The difference between unit testing and functional testing, and all other forms of testing for that matter, is simply a matter of where the testing *concern* lies.
-The concerns of unit testing are the concerns of unit tests --the individual methods.
+The concerns of unit testing are the concerns of unit tests, which, in object-oriented design, drills down to individual methods.

-IMPORTANT!
-As of v0.9+ the API has changed.
+**IMPORTANT!** As of v0.9+ the API has changed.
 The `unit :name => "description"` notation is no longer supported.

 ## EXAMPLE

 Lemon tests are broken down into target class or module and target methods.
-Withn these lie the acutal tests.
+Within these lie the actual tests.

 Let's say we have a script 'mylib.rb' consisting of the class X: